chef/chef-cli/README.md

 #### `chef gem`

-`chef gem` is a wrapper command that manages installation and updating of rubygems for the Ruby installation embedded in the ChefDK package.
+`chef gem` is a wrapper command that manages installation and updating of rubygems for the Ruby installation embedded in the Chef Workstation package.
 This allows you to install knife plugins, Test Kitchen drivers, and other Ruby applications that are not packaged with Chef Workstation.

-Gems are installed to a `.chefdk` directory in your home directory; any executables included with a gem you install will be created in `~/.chefdk/gem/ruby/2.1.0/bin`.
-You can run these executables with `chef exec`, or use `chef shell-init` to add ChefDK's paths to your environment.
+Gems are installed to a `.chef-workstation` directory in your home directory; any executables included with a gem you install will be created in `~/.chef-workstation/gem/ruby/2.1.0/bin`.
+You can run these executables with `chef exec`, or use `chef shell-init` to add Chef Workstation's paths to your environment.
 Those commands are documented below.

-### `chef exec`
+#### `chef exec`
-`chef exec <command>` runs any arbitrary shell command with the PATH environment variable and the ruby environment variables (`GEM_HOME`, `GEM_PATH`, etc.) setup to point at the embedded ChefDK omnibus environment.
+`chef exec <command>` runs any arbitrary shell command with the PATH environment variable and the ruby environment variables (`GEM_HOME`, `GEM_PATH`, etc.) setup to point at the embedded Chef Workstation installation.

-### `chef shell-init`
+#### `chef shell-init`
-`chef shell-init SHELL_NAME` emits shell commands that modify your environment to make ChefDK your primary ruby.
+`chef shell-init SHELL_NAME` emits shell commands that modify your environment to make Chef Workstation your primary ruby.
 It supports bash, zsh, fish and PowerShell (posh).
-For more information to help you decide if this is desirable and instructions, see "Using ChefDK as Your Primary Development Environment" below.
+For more information to help you decide if this is desirable and instructions, see "Using Chef as Your Primary Development Environment" below.

-### `chef install`
+#### `chef install`
 `chef install` reads a `Policyfile.rb` document, which contains a `run_list` and optional cookbook version constraints, finds a set of cookbooks that provide the desired recipes and meet dependency